GoogleCloudPlatform/cloud-builders-community/packer/examples/gce/README.md

     files](https://cloud.google.com/cloud-build/docs/tutorials/using-encrypted-files)
     tutorial for Cloud Build.
-Note that this `packer` example assumes that you have encrypted using a key named `key` in keyring `packer`; this is the key used to decrpyt in `cloudbuild.yaml`.
+Note that this `packer` example assumes that you have encrypted using a key named `key` in keyring `packer`; this is the key used to decrypt in `cloudbuild.yaml`.

 ## Executing the Packer Builder